 Green mold is the most common enemy in mushroom cultivation.
 If you grow mushrooms long enough, you will encounter it.
-Knowing what it is, how to prevent it, and what to do when it appears will save you frustration and lost grows.
+Knowing what it is, how to tell it apart from healthy mycelium, and what to do when it appears will save you frustration, lost grows, and money.

 What Is Green Mold?

 The green mold you see on mushroom substrate is almost always Trichoderma — a fast-growing, aggressive genus of fungi that's ubiquitous in soil and decaying wood.
-It's actually beneficial in garden composting, but it's devastating in mushroom cultivation.
+It's actually beneficial in garden composting and agriculture, but it's devastating in mushroom cultivation because it directly attacks and consumes mushroom mycelium.

 What it looks like: